Robert Bartholomew: Reception

 William Gibson in Mother Jones described Outbreak!
 The Encyclopedia of Extraordinary Social Behavior as "Essential reading for the era of Trump" while Véronique Campion-Vincent described it as "exceptional in its scope...an indispensable working tool for researchers".
 Michael Bywater in The Daily Telegraph described Panic Attacks as "a revealing historical corrective to the tempting view that media manipulation is a late-20th-century invention."

-On 19 June 2020, Bartholomew told Te Ao Maori News that a publisher had said his book No Māori Allowed: New Zealand’s Forgotten History of Racial Segregation was too pro-Maori.
-Bartholomew maintained that the stories of segregation needed to be told and New Zealand must '"acknowledge its racist past."

 An October 2021 article published by the Office for Science and Society of McGill University, which was critical of the official claims about Havana Syndrome, referred readers to Havana Syndrome: Mass Psychogenic Illness and the Real Story Behind the Embassy Mystery and Hysteria as a "fantastic book" saying it contextualize the syndrome in a history of acoustical scares, PTSD, and unwarranted accusations of state terrorism."

 Recognition

 In 2017, Bartholomew was elected a Fellow of the Committee for Skeptical Inquiry.